EvictionLab/eviction-lab-website/content/updates/research/neighborhoods-of-last-resort/index.md

 %}}
   <div class="figcaption px-2 py-1 mb-0">
     <p class="mb-0">
 Plot B shows the expected number of housing problems reported by tenants in average and high-crime neighborhoods, after controlling for property and neighborhood characteristics.
-In areas with more crime, tenants report many more housing problems, suggesting high-crime areas incentivize under maintenance by landlords.
+In areas with more crime, tenants report many more housing problems, suggesting high-crime areas incentivize under-maintenance by landlords.
     </p>
   </div>
   </div>